NCBI-Hackathons/Expanding-OpenCRAVAT/README.md

-**(3) Stretch Goal: Identify sources of curated gene lists** <br>
+**(3) Stretch Goal: Identify sources of curated gene lists for gene set enrichment analysis (GSEA)** <br>
 Gene lists are groups of genes known to be influential in the development and/or maintenance of molecular pathways or diseases.
-We plan on implementing a module that allows users to see if the variants in their uploaded file correspond to a significant proportion of genes in validated gene lists.
+We plan on implementing a module that allows users to see if the variants in their uploaded file correspond to a significant proportion of genes in validated gene lists through GSEA.

 ## Flowchart
 To accomplish these tasks, we will need to carefully format the data and generate several accessory files necessary for incorporation into Open-CRAVAT